 Today, bamboo continues to grow in popularity.
-This growth is partly because it is environmentally friendly, partly because bamboo sunglasses are attractive and durable, and mainly because it will not break the bank.
+This growth is partly because it is environmentally friendly, partly because bamboo sunglasses are attractive and durable, and mainly because they will not break the bank.
 All but the priciest of bamboo glasses come in under $200.
-And some of the most highly rated glasses are less than $60.
+And some of the most highly rated bamboo sunglasses we have listed are less than $60.

 As anyone who ever used a cane (bamboo) fishing pole can attest, bamboo glasses float.
 Other wood varieties may float as well, but it’s important to make sure the sunglasses in question possess this feature if it’s important to you before buying a pair.

 Bamboo’s natural buoyancy has caused these sunglasses to be the default choice for those working and playing around water.
 Fishermen, lifeguards, boaters, and surfers, in particular, give high reviews to bamboo.

 Hand-in-hand in importance with this characteristic is the flexibility and comfort of bamboo sunglass frames.
 Whether one is sweating in bright sunshine or enduring water chafing around the nose and ears, bamboo is so pliable and comfortable that users can keep wearing their bamboo frames without discomfort.